ekohrt/chicago-police-misconduct-data-science/README.md

-# Analysing Internal Compaints in the Chicaco Police Departnemt
+# Analyzing Internal Compaints in the Chicaco Police Departnemt
 We analyze misconduct complaints filed by police officers, using open-source data provided by the Invisible Institute.

 CPDP: https://cpdp.co/